jatin96/Computer-Science-Notes/system-design/chat-application/README.md

     - use global Id generator: Snowflake could be used but it is overkill for this problem
     - Use local Id generator: Local ID generation would be sufficient because we only need unique Ids for 1on1 and within  a group chat only.

+We cannot use timestamp as message_id because
+    - There is a possibility in group chat that multiple people sent messages at the same time so different users will see different ordering of messages.
+    - clock skew can occur because different servers have different clocks so timestamps might not be ordered currently.

 ### Choosing the Chat server
 - The clients need to choose the chat server to which they will open a web socket connection.